-The service helps people plan their personal journeys from door to door, anywhere in Ireland, using public transport, and is the first of its kind in Ireland.
-The Planner covers travel by bus, rail, tram, taxis, ferries and on foot, with fully mapped-out route information, printable timetables and details of overall journey times – all in one place.
+The service helps people plan their personal journeys from door to door, anywhere in Ireland, and it covers travel by bus, rail, tram, taxis, ferries and on foot, with fully mapped-out route information, printable timetables and details of overall journey times – all in one place.

 Ireland is on the network of major international airlines, so that there are regular connections from most parts of the world.
 The principal airports are at Dublin (on the east coast) and Shannon (on the west coast, approximately 130 km from Galway), and there is another, smaller airport called Ireland West, located at Knock, some 70 km north of Galway.